JRF: Further Particulars

 Trinity Junior Research (‘Title A’) Fellowships are aimed at you if you are at the beginning of your academic career.
 In most cases, the fellowship will be your first substantial, paid academic teaching or research post.
 If you are from the UK, you will usually be at the end of your third or fourth (or, more rarely, second) year of PhD work.
 If you are from elsewhere, you may be completing a longer doctoral course.

-Our formal eligibility rule is simply that the candidates must be on a PhD course or its equivalent, or have submitted a PhD thesis or its equivalent no more than one year before the deadline for submission of fellowship dissertations for those shortlisted (Tuesday 31 October 2019).
+Our formal eligibility rule is simply that the candidates must be on a PhD course or its equivalent, or have submitted a PhD thesis or its equivalent, no earlier than 1 November 2020.
+That is, one year before the deadline for shortlisted candidates to upload their dissertations for the competition.
 By ‘or its equivalent’ we mean a course at the same level as a PhD, but we are also willing to accept as eligible candidates who are not taking a formal course, if they are at the same stage in their careers as if they were taking or had just finished a PhD.

-Any candidate who wishes to claim that he or she is taking the equivalent of a PhD must obtain approval from the Secretary to the Electors before applying.
+Candidates who wish to claim that they are taking the equivalent of a PhD must obtain approval from the Secretary to the Electors before applying.

 When applying, candidates will be asked to confirm their eligibility by selecting either

 - I am a doctoral research student, or

 - I have submitted my doctoral dissertation on 1 November 2020 or later.
 (NB Submission is the date when the dissertation was given in to be examined, not the date of the viva.)